notwa/crap/README.md

 `make linux` or `make windows` (works well with [mxe])
 [mxe]: //mxe.cc

+`make linux-arm` requires a CPU with a NEON unit

 remember to export `VST_SDK_DIR` to the path of your `vstsdk2.4/`

 other targets: